Modularis: Modular Relational Analytics over Heterogeneous Distributed Platforms

-We extend the Volcano-style execution model to DAGs in the following way: Since operators in that model consume their input, any operator can only have one consumer, i.e., plans must be trees.
-Before execution, we thus cut a DAG of operators into pipelines, where pipelines start either with the original plan inputs or with the result of any operator with several consumers.
-In each pipeline, that result will be read only once, so the sub-plan of that pipeline is a tree and can thus be executed with the iterator model.
+We also extend the Volcano-style execution model to DAGs, whereas operators in the original Volcano-style execution model could only have one consumer (i.e., plans had to be trees).
+Before execution, we cut a DAG of operators into pipelines, where pipelines start with either the original plan inputs or the result of any operator with several consumers.
+In each pipeline, that result will be read only once, so the sub-plan of the pipeline is a tree and can thus be executed with the iterator model.
 Pipelines materialize their results, such that multiple downstream pipelines can read them.
 For simplicity, we present the plans as DAGs in the remainder of the paper and omit the pipelines and materialization points.